lady-h-world/My_Garden/reading_pages/Penitent_Arch/ts1.md

 <b>Observations</b>:
 * The seasonality repeats almost every 7.5 days, that's around 1 week.
-* Since the seasonality is not constant along the time, this time series might be more suitable to use multiplication decomposition.
+* The seasonality is constant.
-* The residuals tend to have larger fluctuations between April and July, or at the beginning of a new year or at the beginning of October, this insight might be useful in later feature enggineering for model forecasting.
+* The residuals tend to have larger fluctuations between April and July, or at the beginning of a new year or at the beginning of October, this insight might be useful in later feature engineering for model forecasting.

 #
 <p align="left">